Post Summary: Boat Box Hot Springs In Idaho, What To Expect & How To Care For It!

 Also, if you’re looking for a long, quiet visit, this is NOT the pool for you!
 Try going to a spot like Bonneville Hot Springs or Goldbug Hot Springs if you want to stay for a long soak.

-In regards to the best season for visiting Boat Box, we think that Boat Box Hot Springs is great to visit year-round.
-Heavy snowfall may make access a little more difficult, but Highway 75 is an important road for transportation, so it’s kept relatively clear.
+In regards to the best season for visiting Boat Box?
+We think that Boat Box Hot Springs is great to visit year-round.

 Filling Up The Pool

 It also took a while for us to find the right positioning for the pipe, for water to flow freely through!
-Keep trying until you find the right angle, and use nearby rocks to keep it in place if you don’t want to hold it.
+Keep trying until you find the right angle.
+Use nearby rocks to keep it in place if you don’t want to hold it.

 Cooling The Pool Down

 The water sourced from above is extremely hot!
-If you need to cool down the water, use the attached plastic bucket to fill up river water and dump it into the pool to reach your desired water temperature.
+Need to cool down the water?
+Use the attached plastic bucket to fill up river water and dump it into the pool to reach your desired water temperature.

 Soaking In Boat Box Hot Springs